vicoslab/dis_tutorial3/README.md

 ![undock gui](figs/undock.png "Undock guid")

-Now move about the polygon until you get a relatively good map.
+Now move about the course until you get a relatively good map.
 To build a good map:
  - Move the robot slowly.
 When the robot is moving quickly it can lose the connection between individual scans or build up too much odometry error between map updates.
 - Observe the current state that is shown in Rviz.
 The map is not refreshed in real time but rather in steps therefore make sure that the map has indeed been updated before moving on.